-Enter numerical characters to filter the list of custom service codes shown in the grid.
-Selects all the lines shown in the grid to Delete them in a single action by clicking on the relevant button.
-Adds a custom S7 Plus service code in the grid.
-Deletes the selected custom S7 Plus service code or all codes if Select all was used.
+Enter a filter Enter numerical characters to filter the list of custom service codes shown in the grid.
+Select all Selects all the lines shown in the grid to Delete them in a single action by clicking on the relevant button.
+Add Adds a custom S7 Plus service code in the grid.
+Delete Deletes the selected custom S7 Plus service code or Select all was used.